edgio-docs/edgio-docs/src/pages/guides/app_security/getting_started.md

 The Threats dashboard illustrates threat detection trends and lists recent illegitimate requests.
 This dashboard is a useful tool for:

--   Verifying that a newly activated instance/profile will not impact legitimate traffic.
+-   Verifying that a new or an updated security policy will not impact legitimate traffic.
 -   Analyzing threats directed to your site.